hiqueCa/TicTacToe-Challenge/README.md

 ## Motivation :bulb:

 This project was born as a main refactor over a rawly implemented tic-tac-toe game.
-The idea here was to explicitly test and explore over my Ruby programming and development habilities.
+The idea here was to explicitly test and explore over my Ruby programming and general development habilities.

 ## Achieved Goals :heavy_check_mark: